The Alkani Cold Brew Coffee Maker – Review and Tutorial

 #2 Place Filter Into Cold Brewer

-There is a metal ring with a rubber edge that serves as a collar to hold up the filter during brewing.
+A metal ring with a rubber edge serves as a collar to hold the filter up during brewing.
 Make sure it is in place.
 Once it is in place, lower the metal filter into the coffee maker.

 I placed my AeroPress funnel over the Cold Brewer to prepare for the next step.